yasintqvi/laravel-postman/README.md

 ### Route Organization

-Choose how routes are grouped in Postman:
+Configure how API routes are organized in Postman folders, how request names are formatted, and how request bodies are generated, including optional default values for fields.

 ```php
 'structure' => [